eksctl-io/eksctl/docs/proposal-005-upgrades.md

 - provide command that checks cluster stack for upgradability
   - let's user update cluster stack to cater for any additional resources
   - allows to call `eks.UpdateClusterVersion` out-of-band and wait for completion
-- provide instruction on how to iterate and replace nodegroups
+- provide instruction on how to iteratively replace nodegroups
-- provide instruction on how to ...
+- provide helper commands for upgrading add-ons

 ## Second phase (more automation)

 - use CloudFormation instead of calling `eks.UpdateClusterVersion` directly
-- provide automated command
+- provide automated command that replaces all nodegroups by copying configuration, or at least one command for each nodegroup

 ## CLI Design